guzzle/RingPHP/README.rst

 headers
     (Required, array)
     Associative array of headers.
 Each key represents the header name.
-Values can be strings or arrays.
-When an array is provided, it means the header is sent using multiple lines.
+Each value contains an array of strings where each entry of the array is a header line.
 The headers array MAY be empty in the event an error occured before a response was received.

 body
     (string, fopen resource, ``Iterator``, ``GuzzleHttp\Stream\StreamInterface``)